-This two-year evaluation of the first Family Drug and Alcohol Court (FDAC) in Wales aims to support the delivery and development of FDAC in Wales, and enable a rigorous large-scale evaluation in future.
+This two-year evaluation of the first Family Drug and Alcohol Court (FDAC) in Wales aimed to support the delivery and development of FDAC in Wales, and enable a rigorous large-scale evaluation in future.

 Overview